-Mobile Networks.
-Till now, we have restricted our discussion and simulations to ad hoc networks with static nodes.
-Now, we present performance comparison of various caching strategies for mobile ad hoc networks, wherein the mobile nodes move based on the "random waypoint" movement model [6].
+cussion and simulations to ad hoc networks with static nodes.
+Now, we present performance comparison of various caching strategies for mobile ad hoc networks, wherein the mobile nodes move based on the "random waypoint" movement model [?].
 In the random waypoint movement model, initially nodes are placed randomly in the area.
-Each node selects a random destination and moves towards the destination with a speed selected randomly from (0 m/s, v{max} m/s).
-After the node reaches its destination, it pauses for a period of time (chosen to be 300 seconds in our simulations as in [30]) and repeats the movement pattern.
+Each node selects a random destination and moves towards the destination with a speed selected randomly from (0 m/s, $v{\rm max}$ m/s).
+After the node reaches its destination, it pauses for a period of time (chosen to be 300 seconds in our simulations as in [31]) and repeats the movement pattern.
+In our simulations, the server broadcasting the cache lists every 100 seconds; this time interval is sufficient for notifying the nodes in a timely manner without incurring too much overhead.